matteodelabre/the-dom/README.md

 ## Usage

-You can use this module in a browser (using browserify) or with Node.JS.
-Use the `html` method to import an HTML document and start working.
+You can use this module in a browser (using [browserify](https://npmjs.com/package/browserify)) or with Node.JS.
+Use the `html` method to import an HTML document and start working, or the more generic `import` method to import any kind of DOM node.

 ### Example